 The face will be bruised and swollen for some weeks.
 Numbness or an uncomfortably tight sensation are common reactions and may continue for months after surgery.

 The eyelids are cut along their full length to the ‘crow’s feet’ wrinkles at the outer corners.
 Excess skin and fat are removed.
 Laser resurfacing may also be performed to treat remaining wrinkles.
-This operation may take one to two hours and can be performed under local or general anaesthetic.
+This procedure may take one to two hours and can be done under local or general anaesthetic.

 The eyes will be bruised and swollen for a few weeks.
 Side effects include blurred vision, overproduction of tears and changed shape of the eyes (usually only temporary).